-Explorations of Biological Sciences and DNA–AC3 2024
+Explorations of Biological Sciences and DNA – NSF AC3 2024

 Logotipo del Centro de aprendizaje de ADN del Laboratorio Cold Spring Harbor en azul y negro con forma circular de doble hélice